 Key Facts

-• The national apparent retention rate from Year 10 to Year 12 decreased by 2.6 percentage points to 79.0% in 2022.
+• The national apparent retention rate from Year 10 to Year 12 decreased by 0.3 percentage points - from 79.0% in 2022 to 78.7% in 2023.

-• The apparent retention rate from Year 10 to Year 12 for Aboriginal and Torres Strait Islander students decreased by 4.1 percentage points, from 60.5% in 2021 to 56.4% in 2022.
+• The apparent retention rate from Year 10 to Year 12 for Aboriginal and Torres Strait Islander students decreased by 0.6 percentage points, from 56.4% in 2022 to 55.8% in 2023.

 Notes and caveats

 • Data is drawn from the National Schools Statistics Collection (NSSC) collected in August each year and published in ABS, Schools, Australia.
+The ABS notes that relatively small changes in student numbers can create large movements in the apparent retention rates when calculated for small populations.

 • In 2020 and 2021, restrictions due to COVID-19 may have impacted on NSSC enrolment data.
 However, students who were learning remotely, or whose schooling was temporarily disrupted due to COVID-19 at the time of the collection were included in the count.
 Overall, it is estimated that the impacts of COVID-19 on the data were minor.
 For further details see Schools, Australia 2020 and 2021.